How To Find Septic Tank Records?

 If you intend to build an addition to your home or perform some landscaping around your property, you must first determine the position of your septic tank.
 On top of, or in the area of, your tank, you should avoid planting anything with deep or lengthy roots.
 If roots are allowed to grow into the pipes of your septic system, it is conceivable that the system will get clogged.
 Building a deck or other building over the position of your septic tank is also not suggested if you know where it is.

-See also: What Is A Septic Tank Made Of?
+See also: How To Find Out Where Your Septic Tank Is?
 (Best solution)

 For starters, the tank’s weight might cause it to collapse due to the weight of the surrounding building.